Arqes-0/NVimConfig/README.md

 # Installation Guide

 ## Prerequisites
 Make sure you have installed the following dependencies before proceeding.
-If you are using a Debian-based system, you can install them using:
+If you are using a Debian-based system (you may need to be in the testing version), you can install them using:

 ```sh
 sudo apt update && sudo apt install -y git nodejs npm curl